Tusk (song)

 "Tusk" is a song by British-American rock band Fleetwood Mac from the 1979 double LP of the same name.
+It was written and sung by Lindsey Buckingham.
 The song peaked at number eight in the United States for three weeks, reached number six in the United Kingdom (where it was certified Silver for sales of over 250,000 copies), number five in Canada, and number three in Australia.

 The single was released with two different picture sleeves in many territories: the first featured the black and white picture of producer/engineer Ken Caillat's dog Scooter snapping at a trouser leg, the same as that used for the album cover, whilst the second featured a plain cover with the same font as the album cover but without the dog picture.
 A limited promotional 12-inch version, featuring mono and stereo versions, was also released to US radio stations.

 A slightly different mix of the track appeared on the retrospective four-disc compilation 25 Years – The Chain in 1992.

 History

-Looking for a title track for the as yet unnamed album, Mick Fleetwood suggested that they take the rehearsal riff that Lindsey Buckingham used for sound-checks.
-Producers Richard Dashut and Ken Caillat then created a drum-driven production.
-In addition to the standard drum kit, Fleetwood Mac also experimented with different found sounds on the song.
-Fleetwood and Buckingham played lamb chops and a Kleenex box on the track respectively.
+Looking for a title track for the as yet unnamed album, Mick Fleetwood suggested that they take the rehearsal riff that Lindsey Buckingham used for sound-checks, which carried the working title "Stage Riff".
+Fleetwood recalled that the band played the riff the same way every night with the intention of developing it further in the studio.
+Early on in the Tusk recording sessions, the band attempted to develop the riff into a full song, but their initial efforts were unsuccessful.
+They eventually returned to the riff a few months later.

+Buckingham brought a new idea for the stage riff into the studio and then worked with Christine McVie to refine the chord progression.
+Buckingham referred to the title track as being "the centerpiece" of the Tusk album and representative of his mindset in subverting the musical precedent established by Fleetwood Mac's Rumours album, saying that the song "embodies the spirit of rebelling against those expectations in every way possible."
+Richard Dashut and Ken Caillat, who served as the producers for the Tusk album, worked to turn the title track into a drum-driven production.
+They took Buckingham's 16-track recording and transferred it to a 24-track tape on a Studer.
+The drums were then dampened to eliminate unwanted overtones.